 All of our volunteer opportunities include free orientation and training.
 Minimum age for volunteering is 16.

 If you are interested in becoming a volunteer, please complete the volunteer application.
 You may scan and email the completed application to SBC Volunteer services at SBC-Volunteers@stanford.edu or mail it to 3373 Hillview Ave, Palo Alto 94304, attention Volunteer Services.

 For more information, please contact

 SBC-Volunteers@stanford.edu or (650) 723-6795

 We love our volunteers, which is why we want to highlight them in our new Volunteer Spotlight section.
 Check back regularly to get to know more of our wonderful volunteers.
-This month, we would like to introduce you to Daniel Rossi!
-We asked Daniel some questions about himself and what it is like to volunteer at SBC.
-Check out his answers here:
+This month, we would like to introduce you to Heather McKelvy!
+We asked Heather some questions about herself and what it is like to volunteer at SBC.
+Check out her answers here:

 Why do you volunteer at SBC?

 I like to be able to give back to the people that are helping my patients; I work at Lucile Packard Children’s Hospital.
 I want them to know that their donations are very worthwhile and appreciated!